MaxineXiong/maxinexiong.github.io/README.md

 ## **About**

-This personal website serves as a central hub for anyone interested in learning more about my professional background.
+This personal portfolio website serves as a central hub for anyone interested in learning more about my professional background.
 It provides a comprehensive overview of my technical skills, certifications, and the projects I have completed, along with my blog posts published on Medium.
 Additionally, visitors can access and download my resume for a detailed look at my qualifications.

 <br/>